In Search of the Ultra-Sex: Background

-In Search of the Ultra-Sex (initially titled Message of Pornographic Nature: In Search of the Ultra-Sex) is a passion project for creators Nicolas Charlet and Bruno Lavaine who, to mark the anniversary of French channel Canal Plus in 2014, delved into the archives to create this cinematographic UFO: a mash-up of around a hundred of (non-explicit) excerpts from 100% pure vintage porn movies from the 1970s and 1980s, of which they re-dubbed all the characters, both male and female.
-Renewing the movie-hijacking tradition began with Woody Allen's "What's Up, Tiger Lily?", In Search of Ultra-Sex is a hilarious, absurd, hallucinatory, and very original journey into the best (and worst!) of porn golden-age gems, twisted on the same principle as their previous TV show for Canal Plus, Message à Caractère Informatif, in which they used to overdub corporate movies.
+In Search of the Ultra-Sex (initially titled Message of Pornographic Nature: In Search of the Ultra-Sex) was a passion project for creators Nicolas Charlet and Bruno Lavaine who, to mark the anniversary of French channel Canal Plus in 2014, delved into the archives to create this cinematographic UFO.
+It is created from a mash-up of approximately 100 (non-explicit) excerpts from pornography from the 1970s and 1980s, of which they re-dubbed all the characters, both male and female.
+Renewing the movie-hijacking tradition began with Woody Allen's "What's Up, Tiger Lily?", In Search of Ultra-Sex is an absurd and hallucinatory journey into porn golden-age gems.
+It is twisted on the same principle as their previous TV show for Canal Plus, Message à Caractère Informatif, in which they used to overdub corporate movies.
 But the fate of the film went far beyond a special TV broadcast and met an unexpected success in France.